Judge Brennan’s

 Without moving himself, as not to further contaminate the crime scene, he told the other responding officer, Officer Kelli O’Brien, “nobody leaves, handcuff them if you have too.”
 And with that instruction to his partner, radioed the situation to headquarters a few blocks away requesting a supervisor and to get the detectives up and, on the scene, asap.

 Judge Brennan’s Public House was a murder scene.
 The initial assumption of Officer Galvin was that whoever did this was standing a few feet away from him right now.
-But that belonged to the police with higher pay grades to figure out.
+But that belonged to the police with higher paygrades to figure out.
 His job right now was to secure the scene of the murder at Judge Brennan’s.

 David Day

 “Hey Mister Burke, can I get another glass of soda”, Dylan said, and Markus seconded the motion, “me too”.
 Cat and Tom took their twins to Judge Brennan’s for a bite to eat on a Friday night.
 Tom took the time to explain to the boys that their grandfather was a famous union man with a great history called and he was called “Judge Brennan”.
-Cat further explained to her twins that their grandfather was not really a judge, but rather an imposing figure at 6 foot 8 and 270 pounds that everyone looked up to, and why he was called “The Judge”, it was his stature and leadership with the Sandhogs that created all the history of being call “The Judge”.
-He was called “Judge Brennan” by all the union members, and Walter was a sandhog at heart, building the tunnels and tracks that the subway system in the city utilized.
-Walter had a ticket in steerage on the Titanic, but steerage on that fateful day was full.
+Cat further explained to her twins that their grandfather was not really a judge, but rather an imposing figure at 6 foot 8 and 270 pounds that everyone looked up to, and why he was called “The Judge”, it was his stature and leadership that created all the history of being call “The Judge”.
+He was called “Judge Brennan” by all the union members, and Walter Brennan was a sandhog, building the tunnels and tracks that the subway system in the city utilized.
+Walter had a ticket in steerage on the Titanic, but the steerage on that fateful day was full.
 It turns out he was thankful for missing that ship.
-Walter did lose his best friend on that fateful trip, when he told Tim to take the last available steerage accommodation, but he was able to work through the details of his friends death and wound up working as a Sandhog, the men that dug the subways and laid the tracks.
+Walter did lose his best friend on that fateful trip, when he told Tim to take the last available steerage accommodation, but he was able to work through the details of his friend’s death and wound up working as a Sandhog, the men that dug the subways and laid the tracks.

 Walter was a leader.
 He did lead his men through very difficult times below ground, every day, side by side.
 It was with Walter’s direction that the Sandhogs that became a driving force in the building of the big city that allowed the city to grow, and he never asked for anything but a fair wage for him and his men.